Kerbal Space Program: Expansions

+Making History

 The Making History expansion, released in March 2018, adds additional elements to the game, some of which are historic parts from the Space Race.
 These parts include the Apollo Lunar Module, Soviet R7 fuel tanks, and more.
 A level editor allows the players to create their own scenarios in which they must complete various tasks to succeed each level.
 New Space Race-inspired suits and pre-built missions were also added.